northeastern-rc/rc-public-documentation/docs/source/managingprojects/index.md

 :link: terminology
 :link-type: doc

-Learn about the terminology used with this project-management software.
+Learn about the terminology used with this software to manage `/projects`.

 +++
 [Learn more »](terminology)